 Prevention is a better way of fighting Rocky Mountain Spotted Fever in dogs.
 Ticks must remain attached for several hours before they transmit the bacteria, so always check your dog after they come inside.

 How do you stop ticks from biting your dog and transmitting diseases?
+Has your dog ever gotten sick from a tick bite?
 Let us know in the comments below!